Heaven and earth will pass away, but my words will never pass away. Mark 13:31

 The Seven Lamps

 3 Aaron did so.
 He lit its lamps to light the area in front of the lamp stand, as the Lord commanded Moses.
-4 This was the workmanship of the lamp stand: from its base to its flowers, it was the work of hammered gold, which he made the lamp stand according to the pattern which the Lord had shown Moses.
+4 This was the workmanship of the lamp stand: From its base to its flowers, it was the work of hammered gold with which he made the lamp stand, according to the pattern which the Lord had shown Moses.

 Cleansing the Levites

-20 Moses, and Aaron, and all the congregation of the Israelites did so to the Levites; according to all that the Lord commanded Moses concerning the Levites, so the Israelites did to them.
-21 The Levites purified themselves from sin, and they washed their clothes; and Aaron presented them as a wave offering before the Lord and Aaron made atonement for them to cleanse them.
-22 After that, the Levites went in to do their service in the Tent of Meeting before Aaron and before his sons: as the Lord had commanded Moses concerning the Levites, so they did to them.
+20 Moses, and Aaron, and the entire congregation of the Israelites did so to the Levites, according to all that the Lord commanded Moses concerning the Levites, so the Israelites did to them.
+21 The Levites purified themselves from sin, and they washed their clothes, and Aaron presented them as a wave offering before the Lord, and Aaron made atonement for them to cleanse them.
+22 After that, the Levites went in to do their service in the Tent of Meeting before Aaron and before his sons.
+As the Lord had commanded Moses concerning the Levites, so they did to them.

 Retirement for Levites

-23 The Lord spoke to Moses, saying, 24 “This is what is assigned to the Levites: from 25 years old and up they shall go in to wait on the service in the work of the Tent of Meeting; 25 and from the age of 50 years they shall retire from doing the work, and shall serve no more, 26 but shall assist their brothers in the Tent of Meeting, to perform the duty, and shall perform no service.
+23 The Lord spoke to Moses, saying, 24 “This is what is assigned to the Levites: From 25 years old and up they shall go in to wait on the service in the work of the Tent of Meeting, 25 and from the age of 50 years they shall retire from doing the work and shall serve no more.
+26 They may assist their brothers in the Tent of Meeting, to attend to needs, bur they themselves shall not do the work.
 This is how you shall have the Levites do their duties.”

 The Second Passover